15 Sites Like Craigslist to Buy (or Sell)

 12. USA Today Classifieds

 USA Today is one of the most widely circulated newspapers.
 It does a great job of presenting the latest news in a digestible format.
-They also have a classified section for the print and online editions.
+The print and online editions also have a classified section.

 This option is probably only best if you have a big-ticket item to sell since it will cost you to publish your listing.
 However, you can get wide exposure to prospective buyers.